clyksb0731/ChoiYongSeok_iOS_School6/README.md

 <a href="https://www.apple.com/kr/ios"><img src="./contents/logo_iOS.png" height="35" alt="logo swift"></a> based on <a href=""><img src="./contents/logo_swift.png" height="35" alt="logo iOS"></a>
 </p>

-Learning iOS development based on Swift.
-This repository has lesson contents and code sample related to them.
+I have been learning iOS development based on Swift at Fast Campus.
+Course's name is 'iOS Development School'.
+In this repository, there are lesson contents and code samples related to them.
+This school started 8th of January in 2018.

 ## Lessons